Vinit2244/C-shell/README.md

 - In the warp command if multiple commands are given separated by space ex: "warp .. test" then the complete command is saved in pastevents.
 - assuming both the <filename/path> along with input redirection won't be provided to warp and peek.
 - Multiple output redirections are not given in the same command same for multiple input redirections
+- NOTE: handling ctrl + z does not work when we compile using Makefile.
+So we can just copy paste the gcc command on terminal and it will work

 ### Warp:
 - File path does not contain any spaces.